-- 4.SP2.1 Explain why individuals and groups during the same historical period differed in their perspectives on issues and events. - Key examples may include but are not limited to colonial life according to different groups such as wealthy landowners, farmers, merchants, indentured servants, laborers and the poor, women, enslaved people, free Africans, and American Indians, - Key issues may include but are not limited to slavery, exploration, property rights, and colonization - 4.SP2.2 Explain connections among historical contexts and people's perspectives at the time.
+- 4.SP2.1 Explain why individuals and groups during the same historical period differed in their perspectives on issues and events. - Key issues may include but are not limited to slavery, exploration, property rights, and colonization - 4.SP2.2 Explain connections among historical contexts and people's perspectives at the time.